 That’s why we have set up this page, to ensure that everyone knows how to use urgent care services when you need them.
 Urgent care is for minor injuries or illnesses which need medical attention the same day, but are not serious enough for the Emergency Department.

-From 1 August 2019, the best way to access NHS urgent care services in Houghton or Washington will be to contact your GP practice or pharmacy, or call NHS 111 when they are closed.
+The best way to access NHS urgent care services in Houghton or Washington is to contact your GP practice or pharmacy, or call NHS 111 when they are closed.

-These will be the main options for urgent care in Houghton and Washington:
+These are the main options for urgent care in Houghton and Washington:

 Remember, many minor illnesses can be treated at home with advice from your local pharmacist or a well-stocked first aid kit.
 Find out more here.

 Your local pharmacist is highly trained and provides free, confidential advice on minor illnesses from sickness and diarrhoea to hay fever.

 GP practices – including extra evening and weekend appointments